Hugo L. Black Lecture on Freedom of Expression: Monday, March 31, 2025, 4:30 p.m.

 Presented by The Allbritton Center for the Study of Public Life and moderated by Dean Mary-Jane Rubenstein.

-Frank Public Affairs Center 100, and a Zoom Webinar
+Frank Center for Public Affairs, Room 100, and a Zoom Webinar

 238 Church St, Middletown, CT 06459

-Please register HERE for the in-person event or register HERE for the Zoom event.
+Please register HERE for the event (in-person or virtual).

 This annual lecture is designed to bring to the Wesleyan Campus, public figures and scholars with experience and expertise in matters related to the First Amendment and freedom of expression.
 This lecture is endowed by Leonard S. Halpert ’44 (1922–2017), who believed that the First Amendment to the US Constitution is the basis upon which we enjoy all other Civil Rights.
 This lecture is named in honor of U.S. Supreme Court Justice Hugo L. Black.